AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 >[!CAUTION]
 >
 >This technique can introduce cross-site scripting (XSS) vulnerabilities, and the security aspects should be carefully studied if this must be used.
 There usually are better ways to implement the same thing than to rely on this practice.

-## Next Steps {#next-steps}

-To continue your discovery of HTL, please see these additional documents.

-* [Expression Language](expression-language.md) - to learn in detail what that can be done within HTL expressions
-* [Block Statements](block-statements.md) - to discover all the block statements available in HTL, and how to use them

-If you want to dive in to HTL directly consider checking out:

-* [The WKND tutorial](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html) - Use HTL to implement an simple AEM project from scratch
-* [The HTL specification](htl-specification.md) - If you have specific questions about HTL syntax